 This page is designed to give people a simple guide to the unaided eye sky.
 In the descriptions of planet and star positions, distances in the sky are given as "fingers width" and "hand span".
 This is the width of your hand (with all the fingers together as in making a "stop" sign, not bunched as a fist) or finger when extended a full arms length from you.

 [Astroblog Updated astronews and images at Astroblog!]
 [Weekly Sky ] [Astronomy Media Player] [Aurora Alert!
-Updated 1/5/18] [Coming events and Updates updated for 2018] [Out in Space ] [ The Moon] [Planets] [Mars Opposition] [Meteors] [ Comets ] [ Occultations ] [Total Lunar Eclipse July 28] [Variable Stars ] [Stars] [Star Maps] [Using the Maps] [Iridium Flares and the International Space Station pass predictions (via Heavens Above)] [Links ] [Charts, Books and Software for Astronomy] [Celestia scripts and add-ons Gliese 581 [Previous Months] [Feedback] [Ian's Astrophotography gallery Animation of Jupiter] [Email alert service] [Images of past aurora]
+Updated 1/04/22] [Coming events and Updates updated for 2022] [Out in Space ] [ The Moon] [Planets] [Meteors] [ Comets ] [ Occultations ] [Eclipse ] [Variable Stars ] [Stars] [Star Maps] [Using the Maps] [Iridium Flares and the International Space Station pass predictions (via Heavens Above)] [Links ] [Charts, Books and Software for Astronomy] [Celestia scripts and add-ons Gliese 581 [Previous Months] [Feedback] [Ian's Astrophotography gallery Animation of Jupiter] [Email alert service] [Images of past aurora]

 Clear crisp Winter nights are often the best for star gazing, with the broad sweep of the Milky Way arching across the sky.
+While the COVID-19 threat is receding, looking up at the sky is still a great social distancing pursuit.
 However, it gets very cold, so don't forget to rug up before doing any extended star watching.
 Dew formation can also mean some dampness, so a blanket or rug to sit on is a good idea, as well as a thermos of your favorite hot beverage.
 Winter sees our night skies dominated by the Southern Cross, sprawling Scorpio and Sagittarius, in which the heart of our galaxy hides, so it's well worth stepping out into the chill for an astronomical thrill.